Spherical cosmological models: an alternative cosmology: The current expansion phase

 is the expression for the maximum radius that a shell with label $r$ can attain.
 We omitted explicit reference to the dependence of $a$ and $\epsilon$ on $r$ for clarity.
 The expression (\ref{defpmax}) defines $w_0$, and $w_0$ is discussed in detail in appendix~\ref{sect_cyc}.\footnote{When $\Lambda=0$ and $\epsilon=1$ we have $\bar\psi_{\rm max}=\pi/2$ and $\cyc(\bar\psi_{\rm max})=w_0(0,1)=1$.}

-As to the no-collision condition (\ref{nocollision}), it is hard to deduce any general statement as a condition that is relevant for $\partial_rR(r,t)>0$ because of the interdependence of the various functions appearing in (\ref{Rexplgen}) and the 2 representations (a) and (b).
-In practice, when considering a particular model, we will first 'simply' verify (\ref{nocollision}) for all shells, and determine $t_M$ as indicated in connection with its definition (\ref{deftM}).
+As to the no-collision condition (\ref{nocollision}), it is hard to deduce any general statement as a condition that is relevant for $\partial_rR(r,t)>0$ because of the interdependence of the various functions appearing in (\ref{Rexplgen}).
+Hellaby \& Lake \cite{hellaby} produced such conditions for the case $\Lambda=0$, employing the particularly simple parametric equations for $R(r,t)$ in that case.
+In practice, when considering a particular model, we will rather first 'simply' verify (\ref{nocollision}) for all shells, and determine $t_M$ as indicated in connection with its definition (\ref{deftM}).

 From table \ref{tab_cyc} in appendix~\ref{sect_cyc} we can deduce that if $\Lambda<0$ all shells will attain a maximum radius, irrespective of the sign of $e(r)$.
 On the contrary, if $\Lambda>(4/9)\omega^2(r)$ for shell $r$, that shell is unbound, again irrespective of the sign of $e(r)$.
 When $0\le\Lambda\le(4/9)\omega^2(r)$ boundedness depends on the sign of $e(r)$.
 Unbound means that the expanding shell $r$ will expand forever, that is, for as long as it does not bump into another shell.
 An upper bound on the maximum time span of validity of the metric is the minimum of all